Books about Managing Your Money.

 In his easy to understand writing Jesse Mecham outlines four rules to financial success.
 These rules will change your money mindset and help you understand the big picture of budgeting.

-If you are looking for good budgeting software be sure to give the You Need a Budget website a look.
+And, while we are on the subject, if you are looking for good budgeting software be sure to give the You Need a Budget website a look.
+It does cost money to use, but it’s been worth it for me!

 4. The Millionaire Next Door by Thomas J. Stanley and William D. Danko

-In The Millionaire Next Door debunks the myth that the only way to be wealthy is to be born into it or to earn an extremely high income.
+The Millionaire Next Door is one of the best books about money for beginners.
+It debunks the myth that the only way to be wealthy is to be born into it or to earn an extremely high income.
 This book explains exactly how everyone, no matter what they were born into, can become a millionaire.

 5. Money Master the Game by Tony Robbins

 Oh, I just love Tony Robbins.
 He has such a great way with words and always motivates me.
 In his book, Money Master the Game, Tony Robbins teaches his 7 steps to financial freedom.
-It’s filled with so many tips and advice.
+It’s packed full with so many great tips and advice.

 6. Complete Guide to Money by Dave Ramsey

 In the Complete Guide to Money Dave Ramsey gives you more detailed instructions about how to implement these baby steps into your life and see success.
+The extra guidance really helped motivate me with each step.
 This book truly brings you closer to financial peace.

 7. The Little Book of Common Sense Investing by John C. Bogle